What is Pectus Excavatum?

 Why does it occur?

-Pectus excavatum tends to occur at or soon after birth in some people.
-In the majority, however, it occurs following a growth spurt.
-Typically, this happens as young people leave primary education and enter secondary (11-14 years).
-It is caused by abnormal growth of the cartilage ribs that attach to the sternum (breast bone).
+Pectus excavatum can occur at or soon after birth.
+However, in the majority of cases, it occurs following a growth spurt.
+Typically, this happens as young people leave primary education and are entering secondary education (11-14 years).
+It is caused by abnormal growth of the cartilage ribs that attach to the sternum (breastbone).
+In some rare occasions, there may be a genetic explanation for the condition (e.g. Marfan’s Syndrome).

 How will it affect me?

 In mild cases, there is no obvious effect apart from the appearance of your chest.
-In more severe cases, it may have affect on heart and lung function.
+In more severe cases, it may have an effect on heart and lung function.

 How common is it?

-It is difficult to be exact but we think it occurs in less than 10 people per 1000 in the UK.
+It is estimated that it occurs in less than 10 people per 1000 in the UK.
 Boys are affected 4 times as often as girls.

 How is it diagnosed?